Bg

 Starting solids is an exciting, messy, and sometimes nerve-wracking time for many parents.
 Using a baby-led weaning approach won’t help with the mess, but it may help relieve parental stress and help babies foster a healthy relationship with food.
 Keep reading for a step-by-step guide to getting started.

 Baby-led weaning (BLW) is one way to introduce solids by focusing on infant self-feeding, and by serving the family’s table foods from the start.
-The term was popularized by Gill Rapley and Tracey Murkett, co-authors of the self-titled book in 2009.
+The term was popularized by Gill Rapley and Tracey Murkett, co-authors of the in 2009.
 According to Rapley and Murkett, babies should learn to eat by sitting with family at mealtimes and receive plenty of opportunities to practice feeding on their own.

 Some advocates argue are not part of a BLW foods approach, but it’s actually quite common for parents and nutrition and feeding professionals alike to practice a combination of both baby-led and traditional weaning.